anninterpreter/getting-and-cleaning-data/README.md

 The function is resposible for extracting only the measurements on the mean and standard deviation for each measurement from the dataframe returned by above function.

 **4- average_activity_subject**
-The function takes in the dataframe returned by above function and then calculate the average of each variable for each activity and each subject.
+The function takes in the dataframe returned by above function and then calculates the average of each variable for each activity and each subject and returns the summary in a dataframe.